EE offers three types of Pay Monthly plan: 4GEE Max, 4GEE and 4GEE Essential. Find out how the three types of plan compare.

 |Early Upgrade||✔ On selected 25GB and 40GB plans||✘||✘|

 The fastest download speeds are reserved for customers on 4GEE Max.
-As long as you live in London and as long as you have a compatible smartphone (supporting Category 6 LTE), you’ll be able to access to EE’s 4G+ service (also known as 4.5G or LTE-Advanced).
+As long as you live in London and have a compatible smartphone supporting Category 6 LTE or higher, you’ll be able to access to EE’s 4G+ service (also known as 4.5G or LTE-Advanced).
 You’ll get download speeds of up to 90Mbps on the tariff (this is 24 times faster than a standard 3G connection).
-You can check on EE’s website to see if you’re living in a 4G+ coverage area.
+You can check on EE’s website to see whether you’re living in a 4G+ coverage area.

-In our opinion, the extra speeds probably make only a very small difference.
-For instance, you only need about 4Mbps to stream HD video from the internet.
-Also if you’re downloading a new app or MP3 file, the time saving will also be only a couple of seconds.
+In our opinion, the difference in speed when choosing 4GEE Extra will make only a very small difference (perhaps negligible) to your experience on the network.
+As a benchmark, you’d only need about 4Mbps to stream high-definition video from the internet.
+For large downloads, the difference may be slightly more noticeable but is still likely to be measured in a number of seconds.
 For more information, see our review of 4G+ and double-speed 4G.
 You may also find it interesting to read our guide on mobile download speeds.

-Roaming countries included within 4GEE Plans and 4GEE Max Plans: Andorra, Austria, Azores, Belgium, Bulgaria, Canary Islands, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, French Guiana, Germany, Gibraltar, Greece, Guadeloupe, Guernsey, Hungary, Iceland, Ireland, Isle of Man, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Madeira, Malta, Martinique, Monaco, Netherlands, Norway, Poland, Portugal, Reunion Islands, Romania, Saint Barthelemy, Saint Martin, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Vatican City.
+Roaming countries included: Austria, Azores, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Canary Islands, Denmark, Estonia, Finland, France, French Guyana, Germany, Gibraltar, Greece, Guadeloupe, Guernsey, Hungary, Iceland, Ireland, Isle of Man, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Madeira, Malta, Martinique, Mayotte, Monaco, Netherlands, Norway, Poland, Portugal, Reunion Islands, Romania, San Marino, Saint Martin (French), Saint Barthelemy, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Italy).

-The BT Sport app allows you to watch sports on your EE smartphone.
+The BT Sport app allows you to watch BT Sport 1, BT Sport 2, BT Sport 3 and ESPN on your EE smartphone.
 You’ll be able to watch every match from the UEFA Champions League and UEFA Europa League as well as 42 games from the Premier League.
 There is also a range of other sporting action including Aviva Premiership Rugby, Moto GP, UFC and more.
-The subscription covers BT Sport 1, BT Sport 2, BT Sport 3 and ESPN.
-However, it only works on your EE device (for instance, the subscription does now allow you to watch BT Sport on a computer or television).
+The subscription does not cover watching BT Sport on your TV.

 For more information, see the BT Sport FAQs on EE’s website.

-Remember, it’s also possible to upgrade at any time by buying an unlocked smartphone outside of your contract.
+Remember, it’s also possible to upgrade your handset at any time by buying an unlocked smartphone outside of your contract.

-In general, flagship smartphones like the iPhone 7 and iPhone 7 Plus will only be offered on 4GEE Max and 4GEE.
-The following table shows a side-by-side comparison of how much the different tariffs will cost:
+In general, flagship smartphones like the iPhone 7 and Galaxy S8 are offered on a choice of either 4GEE Max or 4GEE.
+The following table shows a side-by-side comparison of how much the two tariffs will cost:

 For a full list of available handsets and tariffs, please see the EE website.

-For even higher download speeds, EE’s double-speed 4G network has about 80% population coverage (this is only available to customers on 4GEE Max and 4GEE).
-4G+ or LTE-Advanced is only offered to customers in London with 4GEE Max.
+For faster download speeds, EE’s double-speed 4G network currently offers about 80% population coverage.
+4G+ or LTE-Advanced is available to customers in London with a 4GEE Max plan.

 Before ordering your handset from EE, you should enter your postcode on EE’s online coverage checker to see the level of 4G coverage available in your area.

-If you are not actually able to access double-speed 4G or 4G+, it might not make sense to pay a premium for this service.
+If you’re not able to access 4G+ coverage in your area, it might not make sense to pay a premium for this service.

 Keeping Your Phone Number

-If you’re currently on a different mobile network and joining one of the 4GEE tariffs, it’s a straightforward process to keep your existing phone number.
+If you’re joining EE and are currently on a different mobile network, it’s a straightforward process to keep your existing phone number.

-You should start by ordering your new phone from EE’s website.
+You should start by ordering your new phone or SIM card from EE’s website.
 Once you’ve done that, contact your old mobile network and ask them for a PAC Code.
 A PAC Code is nine-digits long and will authorise the transfer of your phone number to EE.

 After your new phone arrives from EE, you can head over to this online form.
 Here, you can enter your PAC Code and submit it to EE.
-Once you’ve given the PAC Code to EE, your phone number transfer will normally be scheduled for the next working day.
+Once you’ve done this, your phone number transfer will then normally be scheduled for the next working day.